universal-ctags/ctags/docs/man/ctags.1.rst

 executable or the ``--guess-language-eagerly`` (``-G`` in short) option is given.
 The other heuristic tests are enabled only when ``-G`` option is given.

-..
-TODO: move the paragraph above to the beginning of this section.

 The ``--print-language`` option can be used just to print the results of parser selections for given files instead of generating a tags file.